 Man trapped in truck under bridge for as long as six days rescued by fishermen

-A man trapped in his mangled truck for days after a crash in Northwest Indiana was rescued after two fishermen discovered the wreckage under a bridge on Interstate 94, authorities said Tuesday.
+A man trapped in his mangled truck for six days after a crash in Northwest Indiana survived on rainwater as his screams for help went unanswered until two fishermen discovered the wreckage under a bridge on Interstate 94, authorities said.

-Nivardo Delatorre of Portage and his father-in-law, Mario Garcia of Hobart, were scouting the area for potential fishing holes Tuesday afternoon when they came across a heavily damaged truck partially submerged in Salt Creek under a bridge on I-94.
+His rescuers, Nivardo Delatorre of Portage and his father-in-law, Mario Garcia of Hobart, were scouting the area for potential fishing holes Tuesday afternoon when they came across the heavily damaged truck partially submerged in Salt Creek under the bridge.

 Garcia said at a news briefing that he approached the wrecked vehicle, moved aside the white airbag and saw a young man inside.
 Assuming the man was dead, Garcia reached over to tap his shoulder.
 The man quickly turned around and was visibly relieved.